-He began to write in his last year at high school, and did much more at college, where a professor, WFG Thacher (right), became a mentor – and would be a lifelong one.
+He began to write in his last year at high school, and did much more at college, where a professor, WFG Thacher, became a mentor – and would be a lifelong one.

 Ernest was a leading light in college journals and contributed often.
 It is clear that writing did not come easily to Haycox: he had to work at it, and always believed that untiring effort was a requisite for success.

-Haycox even had a kind of Hollywood career, when one of his Collier’s stories, Stage to Lordsburg, (1937), soon to be reviewed separately, was taken up by John Ford and made into the movie Stagecoach (1939), and then several other stories became films, such as Paramount’s big A-picture Union Pacific (based on Trouble Shooter), the excellent Jacques Tourneur-directed Canyon Passage, Universal’s The Far Country directed by Anthony Mann and starring James Stewart (from the book Alder Gulch), and more (eleven in all, that I know of).
-One serialized novel, Bugles in the Afternoon in 1943, which was his debut in The Saturday Evening Post, was very good (some think it his finest novel) though Warners’ movie version of 1952 was disappointing.
+Haycox even had a kind of Hollywood career, when one of his Collier’s stories, Stage to Lordsburg (1937), reviewed separately, was taken up by John Ford and made into the 1939 movie Stagecoach, and then several other stories became films, such as Paramount’s big A-picture Union Pacific (based on Trouble Shooter), the excellent Jacques Tourneur-directed Canyon Passage, Universal’s The Far Country directed by Anthony Mann and starring James Stewart (though Haycox’s book Alder Gulch was only tenuously the basis), and more (eleven in all, that I know of).
+One serialized novel, Bugles in the Afternoon (also separately reviewed) in 1943, which was his debut in The Saturday Evening Post, was very good (some think it his finest novel) though the movie made of it, Warners’ Bugles in the Afternoon (reviewed) of 1952 was disappointing.